Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 Note: In a dynamic MPD, a period with an unlimited duration may be converted to fixed-duration by an MPD update.
 Periods in a dynamic MPD may also be shortened or removed entirely under certain conditions.
 See [[#timing-mpd-updates]].

-In a static MPD, `MPD@mediaPresentationDuration` SHALL be present.

-In a dynamic MPD, `MPD@mediaPresentationDuration` SHALL be present if the following conditions are true and SHALL NOT be present otherwise:

-1. The last period has a `Period@duration`.
-1. No new periods will be added to the MPD in the future.

-When present, `MPD@mediaPresentationDuration` SHALL accurately indicate the duration between the zero point on the [=MPD timeline=] and the end of the last [=period=].
+`MPD@mediaPresentationDuration` SHALL NOT be present.
+Clients SHALL calculate the total duration of a static MPD by adding up the durations of each [=period=].

+Note: This calculation is necessary because the durations of xlink periods can only be known after the xlink is resolved.
+Therefore it is impossible to always determine the total MPD duration on the service side as only the client is guaranteed to have access to all the required knowledge.

 ## Representations ## {#timing-representation}